Navigating Finances

 Expected Costs & distance from Penn

 Unfortunately, Penn is not able to advance students’ financial aid to cover the costs associated with moving off-campus.
-As you evaluate your preparedness to move off-campus, you should be prepared to budget for:
+As you evaluate your preparedness to move off-campus, you should be prepared to budget for:- Application Fees

 As you consider where to live, also factor in increased transportation costs, if you end up renting in an area that requires use of public transportation, paid parking, or more than the occasional trip home via a taxicab or ride share service.